 When someone is arrested and charged with a crime, they may be released on bond until their court date.
 This means they pay bail to the court to be released from jail.
 The amount of bail is set by the court based on the severity of the crime.
 If the person cannot pay bail, they must remain in jail until their court date.

 Once out on bond, the person is required to follow certain conditions set by the court.
 These conditions may include not leaving the state, not consuming alcohol, and attending all scheduled court appearances.
 If the person fails to comply with these conditions.
 Their bond may be revoked, and they will be sent back to jail.

 If you are facing criminal charges.
 One of the first questions you likely have is how long you can be out on bond.
 The answer to this question varies depending on the severity of the crime, your criminal history, and a few other factors.
-Here is a look at what you need to know about being out on bond.

 The most common type of bond is a surety bond, which is when someone else agrees to pay your bail if you fail to appear in court.
 If you do not have the money to post a bond yourself, you may be able to get help from a bail bondsman.

 The second type of bond is a cash bond.
 This is when you pay the entire amount of bail in cash up front.
 The advantage of this type of bond is that you will get your money back if you show up for all of your court appearances.
 The downside is that it can be difficult to come up with the full amount of bail, especially if it is set high.

 The third kind of bond is a property bond.
 This is when you use property (such as real estate or jewelry) as collateral for your bail.
 If you fail to appear in court, the court can seize your property and sell it to cover the cost of your bail.

 Finally, there is the release of the recognizance (ROR) bond.
 This type does not require any money or collateral